Yulia Svyrydenko: Career

+Prime Minister of Ukraine (2025–2026)

 On 14 July 2025, President Zelenskyy announced a government reshuffle and nominated Svyrydenko as Prime Minister of Ukraine.
 Her appointment was approved by the Verkhovna Rada on 17 July.
-Svyrydenko is the second female Prime Minister of Ukraine since Ukrainian independence in 1991, following in Yulia Tymoshenko's footsteps.
+Svyrydenko is the second female prime minister of Ukraine since Ukrainian independence in 1991, following in Yulia Tymoshenko's footsteps.

+Exactly a year after being named prime minister, Svyrydenko submitted her resignation which was accepted by the Verkhovna Rada.
+People's Deputy Oleksiy Honcharenko stated "No one can even explain exactly why" with Reuters suggesting it had to do with failing to clean house following a corruption scandal.
+Serhii Koretskyi was appointed as her successor.

 Controversy

 In 2024, Svyrydenko reported earning UAH 3,102,506 for her work at the Kyiv School of Economics (KSE).
 KSE president Tymofiy Mylovanov confirmed that she receives approximately $6,000 per month for her teaching duties.
-Mylovanov, in turn, is a member of the Supervisory Board of NNEGC Energoatom, appointed by the Cabinet of Ministers when Svyrydenko was Minister of Economy.
+Mylovanov, in turn, is a member of the supervisory board of NNEGC Energoatom, appointed by the Cabinet of Ministers when Svyrydenko was Minister of Economy.
 Some media and MPs (notably Volodymyr Ariev) have raised concerns about a potential conflict of interest, pointing out that KSE-affiliated structures implemented grant programmes in which the Ministry of Economy (led by Svyrydenko) was a beneficiary.

-According to an investigation piece by the Ukrainian online newspaper Ukrainska Pravda published in July 2024 Svyrydenko only achieved minor achievements during her time at the Economy Ministry (including small-business grant programmes and work tied to EU "Ukraine Facility" support) and on the other hand had received major criticisms from unmanned officials about project outcomes and leadership style.
+According to an investigation piece by the Ukrainian online newspaper Ukrainska Pravda published in July 2024 Svyrydenko only achieved minor achievements during her time at the Economy Ministry (including small-business grant programmes and work tied to EU "Ukraine Facility" support) and on the other hand had received major criticisms from unnamed officials about project outcomes and leadership style.
 The same reporting described her close working relationship with the Office of the President and the first lady (Olena Zelenska) during official travel; the article presented these as part of the political context around her prospective promotion at the time.
 In the same article the authors claimed that mid-2024, President Zelenskyy repeatedly discussed with Svyrydenko the possibility of her succeeding Denys Shmyhal as prime minister.
-The outlet reported mixed views within the governing camp about her readiness to lead the cabinet, noting both supporters who emphasized her proximity to the president's office and critics who questioned whether she could command the entire system.
+The outlet reported mixed views within the governing camp about her readiness to lead the cabinet, noting both supporters who emphasised her proximity to the president's office and critics who questioned whether she could command the entire system.

 Family and personal life

 Svyrydenko is married to Serhiy Derlemenko (born in 1979).
 The couple has one daughter.

-According to Ukrainian biographies, Svyrydenko claims that she can speak English, Chinese, and Japanese.
+According to Ukrainian biographies, Svyrydenko speaks English, Russian, Chinese, and Japanese.
 Her hobby is playing piano.

 Awards

-Then-U.S. Secretary of Commerce Gina Raimondo included Svyrydenko's profile in the novel Time magazine's TIME100 Next, where she was described as "emblematic of the Ukrainian people's resilience" (referring to the Russian invasion of Ukraine).
+Then-US secretary of commerce Gina Raimondo included Svyrydenko's profile in Time magazine's TIME100 Next, where she was described as "emblematic of the Ukrainian people's resilience" (referring to the Russian invasion of Ukraine).